diegocaprioli/larachimp/README.md

 }
 ```

-Where the `url` must point to the proper directory where you have cloned
+Where the parameter `url` must point to the proper directory where you have
-Larachimp.
+cloned Larachimp.